mwansa21/Clinic-Booking-System/README.md

 Run the script in your MySQL client to create the database and all required tables.

 📊 ERD (Entity Relationship Diagram)
-Click here to view the ERD
+Click here to view the ERD:https://dbdiagram.io/d/Clinic-Booking-System-ERD-6820de1a5b2fc4582f1bf286